dwiegreffe/mdsrv-web/faq.md

 8. Select the desired elements to add a measurement (two for distance, three for angle, four for area angle).
 The selected elements will be displayed in the Measurements menu.
 9. Select the desired measurement in the Measurements menu to add it.
 10. Open the Extensions field at the bottom.
-11. Open the Measurement Line Plot menu in the Extensions panel.
+11. Open the Time-trace Plot menu.
 12. Select the measurement you just added to display its plot throughout the trajectory.

 A guide with screenshots can be found at [Distance Plots](distances.html)